vikas543-collab/Selenium_RobotFramework/README.md

 ## Problem Statement

-Automate a search website(www.reddit.com) and verify following :
+Automate a search website www.reddit.com (My favourite :blush:) and verify following :

 * **Login_Test** : Verify if user is able to login correctly
 * **Verify_VideoOrder_Chat_Test** : Verify if listing of popular posts, All posts, Chat functionality is working